compbiozurich/UZH-BIO392/course-results/2023/Meret Altorfer /altorfer_meret_paper_reading_day2.md

 CNVs refer to structural variations in the DNA of an organism where a segment of the genome has been duplicated (gained) or deleted (lost) compared to a reference genome with normal genomic content.

 ## How will you describe or introduce progenetix (scale, datasource, cancer types and so on)
 Progenetix is a open accessible cancer genome data resource, that has the goal to provide a representation of genomic variation in cancer.
-The data is produced by a variety oncogenomic studies which have  derived the data from genomic arrays and chromosomal Comparative Genomic Hybridization (CGH) as well as Whole Genome or Whole Exome Sequencing (WGS, WES).
-Leading to a cancer genome CNA database with more than 138663 profiles including 115357 tumor copy number varaition profiles.
+The data is produced by a variety of oncogenomic studies which have  derived the data from genomic arrays and chromosomal Comparative Genomic Hybridization (CGH) as well as Whole Genome or Whole Exome Sequencing (WGS, WES).
+Leading to a cancer genome CNA database with more than 138663 profiles including 115357 tumor copy number variation profiles.
 The Progenetix database specializes in cataloging CNVs.
 Users can search for specific genes, genomic regions, or cancer types to access relevant data and studies within the Progenetix database.Furthermore, it offers tools for visualizing and analyzing the CNV data.
 For example it is possible to visualize cancer samples (of a distinct cancer type) and their chromosomal regions with their copy number gains (yellow) and copy number deletions (blue).

 ## Describe NCIt, ICOD, UBERON codes, and thier relationships.
-- **National Cancer Institute Thesaurus (NCIt)**: is a dynamically developed hierarchical ontology, which enables layered data aggregation and transfer between classification systems and reosources.
+- **National Cancer Institute Thesaurus (NCIt)**: is a dynamically developed hierarchical ontology, which enables layered data aggregation and transfer between classification systems and resources.
 In Progenetix the different cancer sample profiles are accessible with their NCIt code.

 - **International Classification of Diseases in Oncology (ICD-O)**: The ICD-O topography system offers a mapping of organ-specific and substructure specific locations, drawing from the traditional clinical and diagnostic aspects associated with a tumor entity.
 However, the current ICD-O is limited in its representation of hierarchical concepts and does not easily translate to modern ontologies.